mobiletoly/gobetter/README.md

 For example if you have a file in example package `example/main.go` then new file `example/main_gob.go` will be generated, and it will contain argument structures and constructors for structures from `main.go` file.

+### Integration with IntelliJ

+It can be annoying to run `go generate ./...` from a terminal every time, more this command will generate required fields support for all your files every time, while most of the time you want to do it on per-file basis.
+The easiest approach for IntelliJ is to setup a FileWatcher for .go files and run generate every time when you change a file.
+Depending on your OS - instructions can be slightly different but in overall they remain the same.
+For Mac OS in your IntelliJ select from main menu **IntelliJ IDEA / Preferences / Tools / File Watcher** and add <custom> task. name it `Go Generate for File` and setup `Files type: Go files`, `Program: go`, `Arguments: generate`.
+This will do it, now when you save Go file - `go generate` will be automatically run for your file.